 Fun Facts About Pigeon Forge

-Flags from all 50 states and the branches of the armed forces fly in Patriot Park.
-There is also a replica Liberty Bell and a Patriot Missile that was used in the 1st Gulf War.
+- Flags from all 50 states and the branches of the armed forces fly in Patriot Park.
+There is also a replica Liberty Bell and a Patriot Missile that was used in the first Gulf War.